Hämeenlinna: Weaving industry

 Hämeenlinna Verkatehdas Oy was founded on February 17, 1895, on the shore of Lake Vanajavesi.
 Initially, a weaving mill and power plant were built, followed by a spinning mill, repair workshops, and villas for the management.
 The factory quickly became the city's most significant industrial site and was a pioneer in introducing electric lighting in Hämeenlinna.

 After the Finnish independence, it grew to become one of the country's largest wool factories.
-After the World War II, there were up to 1,300 employees working at Verkatehdas, and production reached record levels.
-In the 1950s, a recession hit the wool industry, which also severely affected Verkatehdas.
-Like many other struggling factories, it joined Villayhtymä (a conglomerate of textile companies).
+After World War II, there were up to 1,300 employees working at Verkatehdas, and production reached record levels.

 Economy

 Goodman shopping center in Hämeenlinna is named after singer Irwin Goodman.

-The economic structure of Hämeenlinna is diverse and close to the national average.
-The majority of jobs, about 75%, are in the service sector, covering, for example, social and health services, administrative and support services, as well as retail.
-Approximately 21% of jobs are in processing industries, which include manufacturing and construction.
-The share of primary production, that is agriculture, forestry, and fishing, is about 3%.

-The number of companies in Hämeenlinna in 2023 was 4,915, which is an increase of 919 companies since the beginning of 2013 (3,996), amounting to several billion euros.
-The growth in turnover per employee stopped in 2017 but turned upward again in 2021, with turnover per employee amounting to 304 thousand euros in 2022.
-The most important industrial sectors include metal industry and manufacturing.

-Hämeenlinna's goal is to be carbon neutral by 2035.
-According to the CO2 report, usage-based per capita emissions will decrease by at least 80% from 2010 to 2035, and the remaining 20% of emissions will either be reduced or compensated.

-The general unemployment rate in 2023 was 10.2%.